 Third party logistics providers and other external supply chain partners offer the capabilities, solutions and expertise that normally take years, man power and significant capital to develop in-house.
 The expertise a partner like Flowspace brings to the table can be extremely valuable, especially considering its distributed network of warehouses running Flowspace software.

 Logistics and supply chain activities are some of the most expensive business operations any company can undertake.
-Warehouses, fulfillment centers, and delivery vehicles all require trained professionals to operate.
+Warehouses, order fulfillment centers, and delivery vehicles all require trained professionals to operate.

 Those professionals cost money, and so do the supplies and infrastructure they need to do their jobs.
 In most cases, it’s more cost-effective to outsource supply chain activities to a reliable third-party than to handle it in-house.